Image by Chinnapong from iStock

 5. NOTICE: How to See Clearly

-People often describe the feeling of being with someone who is fully present as if that person had moved mountains for them.
-The power of presence is not about grand gestures but about being wholly attentive and engaged in the moment.
-This profound presence can transform relationships and create meaningful connections that resonate deeply.
+People frequently describe the warmth of being with someone who is truly attentive, as if that person has moved mountains just to be there with them.
+The essence of presence lies in simple yet powerful acts—being completely engaged in the moment.
+This genuine connection can strengthen relationships and create meaningful ties that resonate well beyond the moment.

 Image by Portra from iStock